Some comments on symmetric orbifolds of K3: Superconformal field theories of -type

 Finally, let us discuss the possibility that $O^+_n$ contains some duality $h\in O^+(4,21)$ of the SCFTs that cannot be extended to an element in $O(\Gamma^{5,21})$.
 Recall that one of the arguments showing that $O(\Gamma^{5,21})$ is the full group of dualities of type IIB is that it is a maximal discrete subgroup of $O(5,21)$, so that any larger group of dualities would make the moduli space of type IIB on K3 non-Hausdorff \cite{Aspinwall:1995td,Aspinwall:1996mn}.
 In the case we are considering, the groups $Stab^+(v)$ and $Stab^+(\ZZ v)$ are subgroups of the group $O^+(L_v)$ of automorphisms of the lattice $L_v$.
 For generic $n$, however, they are strictly smaller than $O^+(L_v)$.\footnote{In particular $Stab^+(v)$ is a proper subgroup of $Stab^+(\ZZ v)$, and therefore of $O^+(L_v)$, for all $n>2$, while for $n=2$ one has $Stab^+(v)=Stab^+(\ZZ v)=O^+(L_v)$.
 The group $Stab^+(\ZZ v)$ is a proper subgroup of $O^+(L_v)$ whenever $v^2=2n-2$ is not a prime power. } Therefore, even requiring the moduli space of SCFTs of $K3^{[n]}$ type to be Hausdorff does not rule out the possibility that the duality group is a subgroup of $O^+(L_v)$ larger than $Stab^+(\ZZ v)$.
 It might be possible to exclude these kind of dualities by showing explicit examples (maybe of symmetric orbifolds) of models that are related by such automorphisms of $L_v$ but are not equivalent to each other.
 In the absence of a full proof in this sense, in the following we will keep in mind the possibility that the duality group $O^+_n$ of the SCFTs are subgroups of $O^+(L_v)$ larger than $Stab^+(\ZZ v)$.

 Could the group of dualities include also elements of $O^+(4,21)$ that are not automorphisms of the lattice $L_v$?
 While we were not able to prove this rigorously, it seems reasonable to expect that any such transformation would generate a group that is not discrete, and such that the moduli space is not Hausdorff.
 From a different perspective, recall that for a NLSM on a single K3 surface, the lattice $\Gamma^{4,20}$ can be interpreted as the lattice of R-R charges of D-branes, and can be constructed within the SCFT itself by looking at the couplings of R-R ground fields with $1/2$ BPS boundary states.
 One can consider boundary states also in SCFTs of $K3^{[n]}$ type; it is reasonable to expect $L_v$ to be the lattice of charges for a suitable class of boundary states.
 If this is the case, then a symmetry of the SCFT should preserve this lattice, and therefore act on it by automorphisms.
 These arguments seem to suggest that the duality group $O^+_n$ must be a subgroup of $O^+(L_v)$.
-In the following sections, we will assume that this is the case, and that $O^+_n$ is some intermediate subgroup between $Stab^+(\ZZ v)$ and $O^+(L_v)$ \be Stab^+(\ZZ v)\subseteq O^+_n\subseteq O^+(L_v)\ . \ee
+In the following sections, we will assume that this is the case, and that $O^+_n$ is some intermediate subgroup between $Stab^+(\ZZ v)$ and $O^+(L_v)$ \be Stab^+(\ZZ v)\subseteq O^+_n\subseteq O^+(L_v)\ . \ee From the physics viewpoint, elements of $O^+_n\subseteq O^+(L_v)$ that are not contained in $Stab^+(\ZZ v)$ would correspond to `accidental' equivalences between $K3^{[n]}$-models, that do not descend from dualities of the full string theory.
+For definiteness, let us think about such an accidental equivalence as an element of $O(5,21,\RR)$ that fixes the vector $v$ and relates two distinct points of $\M_{IIB}$, both satisfying the attractor condition for a string of charge $v$.
+Then, these two points are physically inequivalent from the point of view of the full string theory, but cannot be distinguished just looking at the low energy dynamics of the string of charge $v$.